Labour 'quietly satisfied' after elections

 Labour won Plymouth from the Tories and became the largest party in Trafford, taking seats from the Conservatives.

-But it failed to gain any London boroughs from the Tories despite a concerted campaign in the capital.
+But it failed to gain any London boroughs from the Tories - although it gained control of Tower Hamlets.

 Based on the results, the BBC's projected national share of the vote puts both Labour and the Tories on 35%.